-Our 179 nanograms per millilitre (ng/ml) level is based on research by our academic partners.
-It reflects the percentage of adults who would have been likely to have a strong enough antibody response to provide some protection from getting a new COVID-19 infection with the Delta variant.
-This level is higher than our previously reported standard level of 42 ng/ml which was associated with SARS-CoV-2 infection before vaccines became available.
+Our 179 nanograms per millilitre (ng/ml) level is based on research by our academic partners, as published on the Medrxiv website, and reflects the percentage of adults who would have been likely to have a strong enough antibody response to provide some protection from getting a new COVID-19 infection with the Delta variant.
+This level is higher than our previously reported standard level of 42 ng/ml, which was associated with SARS-CoV-2 infection before vaccines became available.
 Antibody levels below this 179 ng/ml level does not mean that a person has no antibodies or immune protection at all.
 This antibody level was identified as providing a 67% lower risk of getting a new COVID-19 infection with the Delta variant after two vaccinations with either Pfizer or AstraZeneca vaccines, compared with someone who was unvaccinated and had not had COVID-19 before.
 It is unlikely that this level will provide equivalent protection against the Omicron variant, and we will keep the level used in our analysis of antibodies under regular review.
 The 800 ng/ml level is the highest level at which we can produce a historic back-series.
-We have also introduced to enable enhanced monitoring of antibody levels and waning.
+We have also introduced estimates of antibody positivity at 2,000 ng/ml, 4,000 ng/ml and 6,000 ng/ml.
+These levels have been introduced to enable enhanced monitoring of antibody levels and waning.
 They are not based on academic research on protection against Omicron, as sufficient evidence on this is not yet available.
-Further details of recent method changes to incorporate these higher threshold levels can be found in our Coronavirus (COVID-19) Infection Survey, antibody data, UK: 27 July 2022 bulletin.
+Further details of recent method changes to incorporate these higher threshold levels, can be found in our Coronavirus (COVID-19) Infection Survey, antibody data, UK: 27 July 2022 bulletin.